diliaur/diliaur.github.io/index.md

 title: Hi, I'm Diliaur.
 ---

 I'm a grad student and I do stuff, kind of.
-Check out the Twitter <a href="http://www.github.com/diliaur/tw">tag recommender</a> I'm working on.
-It <strike>sucks</strike> needs some work and the process is ongoing.
+Check out the Twitter <a href="http://www.github.com/diliaur/tw">tag recommender</a> I made for a class.
+It <strike>sucks</strike> needs some work and the process is <strike>ongoing</strike> stalled for now.

 Follow me on Twitter (<a href="http://www.twitter.com/diliaur">@diliaur</a>) for random minutiae, social justice news, and stuff to do with computing.